MonkeyMan-create/personal-performance-engine/replit.md

 ## Overview

 This is a comprehensive mobile-first fitness tracking application built with React/TypeScript frontend and Express.js backend.
 The app provides workout logging, nutrition tracking, progress monitoring, and AI-powered coaching features.
-It uses an offline-first approach with localStorage for data persistence and includes integration with Google's Gemini AI for intelligent coaching and recipe generation.
+It uses an offline-first approach with localStorage for data persistence and includes integration with Google's Gemini AI for intelligent coaching and recipe generation

 ## User Preferences